 1666: Community life

-When the schools had been running for about four years, Nicolas Barré shared with the young women ‘the strong urge and inspiration’ he had been feeling for some time now: that if they were happy to do so, the women could live as a community in a spirit of total trust in God’s providential care.
+When the little Charitable Schools had been running for about four years, Nicolas Barré shared with the young women ‘the strong urge and inspiration’ he had been feeling for some time now: that if they were happy to do so, the women could live as a community in a spirit of total trust in God’s providential care.

 Marguerite tells us how it happened.
 “He put the idea before us like this: ‘Go and have dinner with your sisters who teach at the Carmelites and then invite them to come and have dinner with you at the Penitents and see if you can live in union with one another.'
 We did what he asked, through obedience, but quite blindly, not understanding the mystery...
 No sooner said than done!"
 A wonderfully human insight that was typical of Nicolas Barré’s wisdom and spirituality.